 What is it?

 Although pegged as a pseudoscience, chromotherapy has been known to work as a form of alternative medicine dating all the way back to the 10th century, when Persian polymath Avicenna documented his findings on the effect of colour on various physical ailments.
-Although this successfully advanced studies in this field, it wasn’t until the late 1800s when the matter was brought up again.
+Although this successfully advanced studies in this field, it wasn't until the late 1800s when the matter was brought up again.
 The idea uses principles of light wave theory to substantiate its existence.
 TL;DR: Visible spectrum absorbs and reflects different shade of light and this in turn has an effect on our physiology.
-This belief is also backed by Ayurveda, which states that colours of the visible spectrum can stimulate different chakras in our system.
+This belief is also backed by Ayurveda, which states that colours of the visible spectrum can stimulate different chakras

 How it works

 While most of chromotherapy relies on light rays of different wavelength, the basic permise is to have exposure to a certain colour so the lightwaves can stimulate the particles of a certain area.
 Ever wonder why surgeons in a hospital wear scrubs in shade of blue of green?
 Both blue and green are said to have a calming and healing effect.
 So wearing a particular shade of colour can have an effect on your physical and metal well being.
 Holistic healers and colour therapists use squares of fabrics in shades of the spectrum to cure ailing parts of the body.
 By this logic, wearing that shade should also have the same effect over time.
 The semantics of colour is common knowledge by now—which is why your brain equates red with passion and black with morbidity.

 Here is a quick handy guide to colour and its effect.

 Blue = Calm